-DECA (an Association of Marketing Students) Scholarship: The University awards a number of DECA scholarships ranging from \$500 up to full tuition.
-Awards are based on DECA activities, a letter of recommendation from the DECA advisor and academic record, and are renewable based on continued involvement in and support of DECA.
-Applications are available from the National Student Organizations Office at J&W. The deadline for application is February 1, prior to enrollment.
+DECA Scholarship: The University awards a number of DECA scholarships ranging from \$1,000 up to full tuition.
+Awards are based on DECA activities and academic record, and are renewable based on continued involvement in and support of DECA.
+Apply for admission online at www.jwu.edu.
+The deadline for full tuition scholarship eligibility is February 1, prior to enrollment.